antzie/Food-on-the-Fault/README.md

-# Map of Wellington, NZ (README under Construction)
+# Map of Wellington, NZ
 A full-stack website application that shows a map of the central business district of Wellington NZ, with some excellent places to eat and/or drink highlighted.
 Users are able to filter locations by type and click on locations to access more detailed information.

 Location data is sourced from a postgreSQL managed database and venue information is accessed from [Foursquare](https://foursquare.com) API.